Love-and-Tolerance/Love-and-Tolerance/README.md

 ## Installation

-- Download the Love-and-Tolerance.zip from the [releases page][releases].
-Don't use the source code options!
+- Download the Love-and-Tolerance.zip from the [Downloads page][Downloads].
 - Open Minecraft and navigate to the Resource Pack selection setting and click "open resource pack folder".
 - Copy/paste the downloaded zip file into your resource pack folder.
 - Go back into Minecraft, click out of then back into the resource pack selection setting (to refresh it).